seatable/seatable-admin-docs/docs/upgrade/migrate_seatable_release.md

 Be patent and give the containers time to start.
 Then open your browser and check if you can reach your SeaTable server.

 If something is not working, check the [/installation-rework/faq/](FAQ/Troubleshooting) article.
+In the case that your mariadb container stays unhealth, check the [Extra upgrade notices for version 4.3](https://admin.seatable.io/upgrade/extra-upgrade-notice/).